emmahone/vrrp-state-machine/README.md

     F -->|Backup Down| G
 ```

-This flowchart shows the various states that a Virtual Router Redundancy Protocol (VRRP) can go through during its lifecycle.
+This flowchart shows the various states that the keepalived implementation of Virtual Router Redundancy Protocol (VRRP) can go through during its lifecycle.
+VRRP operates at Layer 3 (the Network Layer) of the OSI model.
+VRRP is designed to provide router redundancy, allowing for a backup router to take over if the primary one fails, ensuring the availability of the gateway.
+Since this process involves IP addressing and routing, it is considered as operating at the Network Layer.

 - `Master Election`: In this state, the VRRP router starts the process of selecting a master router.